 Case management systems can consist of several major parts, including queues or lists of cases to be reviewed, detailed information about individual cases, ways to compare data between cases, actions that can be taken such as decisioning single or multiple cases, putting certain fraudulent data on blocklists, and more.

 Effectiv’s robust Case Management System was built from the ground up to provide fraud case reviewers with a holistic, 360-degree view of case information and research insights, all within a single dashboard.
 Detailed data such as device information, geolocation insights, related case-linking, risky and suspicious data indicators, and a vast library of 3rd-party data sources can all be utilized within the case management system to assist reviewers in making quick, accurate decisions.

 Additionally, Effectiv provides teams with a flexible Case Lifecycle System, enabling cases to flow through various customizable statuses or stages before ultimately reaching that final decision.
 Being able to place cases “on hold” when there is a delay, “escalated” when it requires a supervisor review, or “waiting for documentation” when a customer needs to send additional information are just a few examples of case lifecycle statuses that can be utilized within the Effectiv system.
 Teams also gain deeper insight into the statuses of the cases they are reviewing, creating more efficiency and visibility into the caseload.

-At Effectiv, our goal is to make your fraud team faster and more efficient at reviewing cases with superior tools, deeper data, and better insights.
-Book a demo today to see how Effectiv can help you fight fraud quickly and efficiently.
+At Effectiv, we aim to make your fraud team faster and more efficient at reviewing cases with superior tools, deeper data, and better insights.
+Learn more at effectiv.ai.